DoudouLinux

 The only reliable solution is to remove the network cable; otherwise, know that DoudouLinux ships with built-in parental controls tuned with the strictest rules.
 It systematically filters the actual contents of websites using a keyword-based evaluation system [5].
 Thus even the result of a search engine like Google can be rejected if its content is leading to sites inappropriate for children.
 This does not exempt you from assisting them a bit on the Internet, it is likely better to accompany them in the beginning and explain that DoudouLinux will lead them to appropriate material.

-Yes, you are right: in the Windows® world the threat in this area is great (60,000 new malware per day as of end 2010) and the proposed defenses are of doubtful efficiency.
+Yes, you are right: in the Windows® world the threat in this area is great (100,000 new malware per day as of start 2012) and the proposed defenses are of doubtful efficiency.
 DoudouLinux does not use Windows® at all, even if already installed on your computer.
-DoudouLinux is running Linux for which, as far as we know, there are currently no circulating virus [6] because Linux is designed differently.
-DoudouLinux natively runs in a mode where even if some malware knew how to attack it, it could not get into DoudouLinux.
+DoudouLinux is running Linux for which, as far as we know, there are currently no circulating virus [5] because Linux is designed differently.
+DoudouLinux natively runs in a mode, the LiveCD, where even if some malware knew how to attack it, it could not get into DoudouLinux.
 Finally, remember that DoudouLinux does not spontaneously access your computer’s data.

-No, although Windows® is a dominant operating system on personal computers millions of others use Linux, Unix, and MacOS.
-Many use Linux on their modern desktops.
+No, although Windows® is a dominant operating system on personal computers; millions of others use Linux, Unix, and MacOS.
+Many use Linux on their modern desktops, and not many tablets and smartphones are using Windows®.
 Consider the following facts:

 As this information shows, on the contrary, Linux is synonymous with innovation and the future.
 Initiating your children to Linux is not a mistake but an investment in their future.
 Even if Linux was marginal, the important thing is that they will become able to master other computer tools, regardless of their form and not feel destabilized by seeing a new or different system or application.
 We wish to teach them the potential of computers instead of a particular software.

 It is true that since the beginning of the 2000’s, the editorial trend is to switch to online applications, in a Google fashion.
-Children’s applications are also following this trend; nevertheless, do not be mistaken, that under cover of doing you a favor, this might be a trap as well.
-Indeed the lure of these solutions is to solve the problems that personal computers pose in their usual presentation.
-Being online, the software you use is not natively installed, but is controlled by them.
+Children’s applications are also following this trend; nevertheless, do not be mistaken, that under cover of doing you a favor, this might be a trap as well… Indeed the lure of these solutions is to solve the problems that personal computers pose in their usual presentation: they do not provide the software we need, when one is being installed, this may “break” something and when your friends have a new version, they cannot share with you anymore.

 We believe that this is not a desirable situation since it is totally lopsided against the user and it poses a threat to our liberty of choice and thinking.
-As Linux is natively providing a very large number of applications, these applications are put together in order to pose no problem either while installing or un-installing.
+On the contrary Linux is natively providing a very large number of applications, these applications are put together in order to pose no problem either while installing or un-installing.
 They are designed to use standard file formats and to be easy to exchange.
-It seems to us that DoudouLinux is not old-fashioned at all but rather a more desirable future!
+They can also be freely used so that displaying advertisement is not required to pay indirectly to use them.
+Therefore it seems to us that DoudouLinux is not old-fashioned at all but rather a more desirable future!
 Concentration of power always tends to lead to abuses.

 Similarly to the scientific community which is regularly and openly sharing its work, free software is sharing the fruits of its labor with all computer specialists of the world.
 Moreover, one of the vectors which facilitated the emergence of a given civilization at a given time, is communication and knowledge sharing.
 To the contrary, powerful people have often taken actions all through history to make knowledge stay in the hands of a minority of people in order to preserve their power.
 Free software offers a vision in which computer science enriches the experience and is benefiting to everyone instead of only benefiting the minority who created and control them; thus, power is returning into the user’s hands.

 Free software is usually organized into communities of contributors from all over the world, who improve or evolve software together.
-There may exist competing free software projects, but because the projects are generally transparent and governed by free software licenses, these projects are not trying to prevent users from migrating their tools to other projects or uses –-but rather to promote the re-use of software tools.
+There may exist competing free software projects, but because the projects are generally transparent and governed by free software licenses, these projects are not trying to prevent users from migrating their tools to other projects or uses –but rather to promote the re-use of software tools.
 In the traditional software world, the editors are generally doing everything possible to prevent users from easily changing to a competing program.
 For example, user’s data are recorded in a secret format, difficult to read for competing products; or the software will only function with products of the same brand, or will even contain patents that legally limit the potential and use of competitor’s products.
+A part of the editor activity is then dedicated to preventing others from doing given things.

 Nowadays, everything seems to be run by computers.
 It is almost impossible to not use a computer during one’s daily life.
 Older generations are still managing to avoid computers, the younger generations face computers beginning in their home and school.
 Young people are moreover very fond of services offered on the Internet and make computers a communication tool.
 Furthermore, with no doubt they will very likely use computers in their professional activities.
 Needless to say, those who are really at ease with computers have a competitive advantage over those who are not.
 And more and more will be the advantage –this is what the business world is showing us every day.

 Just like water and electricity, the modern society cannot function without computers.
 Moreover, computers control information exchange all over the world; indeed, they control our whole society.
-Thus people who are controlling user’s software can define what they are able to do or not with their tool and at what price.
-Some editors have even given themselves the ability to remotely control the software they have sold and also your data! (via the update process for example) This is, of course, worse when you are only using an online service, and when your data are even not on your own computer.
+Thus people who are controlling user’s software can define what users are able to do or not with their tool and at what price.
+Some editors have even given themselves the ability to remotely control the software they have sold and also your data! (via the update process for example or thanks to the need of a permanent Internet connection) This is, of course, worse when you are only using an online service, and when your data are even not on your own computer.

 Furthermore, the people controlling the Internet –and many people are fighting to take this control– are controlling what people are able to see or not to see, to know or not to know, to buy or not to buy.
 This Internet control can be achieved at the source by website hosting providers, during data transmission via access providers, or finally at home via the editors of your software.
 Here are some examples of the power that computers have gained: